Sadhu Yadav

-Anirudh Prasad Yadav, better known as Sadhu Yadav (born 5 July 1967), is an Indian History-Sheeter turned politician and founder of Garib Janta Dal (Secular).
+Anirudh Prasad Yadav, better known as Sadhu Yadav (born 5 July 1967), is an Indian politician and founder of Garib Janta Dal (Secular).
 He has served in 14th Lok Sabha as MP of Gopalganj from 2004 to 2009 as Rashtriya Janata Dal (RJD) candidate.
 Sadhu was MLA of Gopalganj assembly from 2000 to 2004.

 Sadhu Yadav is the brother of Prabhunath Yadav, Subhash Prasad Yadav and Rabri Devi.
 His sister Rabri is married to Lalu Prasad Yadav, former Railway Minister of India and former Chief Minister of Bihar.

 Early life

 Sadhu Yadav was born on 5 July 1967 in Salar Kalan village near Mirganj of Gopalganj district, Bihar.
 His parents are Shiv Prasad Chaudhary and Maharjia Devi.

 Sadhu Yadav has 2 brothers Subhash Prasad Yadav and Prabhunath Yadav, and 4 sisters Rabri Devi, Jalebi, Rasgulla and Paan.